Battle of Nanpeng Archipelago: Third stage

 With training complete, the communist battalion rode in junks and departed on October 19, 1952 at 5:00 pm.
 At 10:00 pm, the communist force landed successfully on Nanpeng island and after two hours of fierce battle, the nationalist resistance on the island ceased and the survivors attempted to hide.
 The mop up operation and skirmishes on other islands completely stopped the next day at 4:00 am, with the archipelago firmly back in the hands of the communists.
 The communists managed to kill 79 enemy troops on Nanpeng island, including the nationalist commander, major general Huang Songsheng (黄颂声), and his deputy commander, also a major general.
 37 nationalist troops were captured alive on Nanpeng island, and the highest ranking nationalist prisoner of war was the director of the political directorate, Major Gao Xueqian (高学谦).
 Another 27 nationalist troops were killed and more than a dozen captured alive from other islands and islets of the archipelago.
 The communists suffered 86 fatalities and more than 300 wounded, almost all soldiers in the battalion reported as casualties.

 Outcome

 The nationalist defeat proved that it was impractical to establish forward base at the enemy's doorstep while the base is far away from the nationalist strongholds, because it was impossible to reinforce the distant base in time during combat.
 The communists, on the other hand, had paid a heavy price in their attempt to retake the archipelago because they had gravely underestimated the enemy and although the mission was a success, it was a very costly victory, resulting in almost every task force member becoming a casualty.
 The communists had numerical superiority but infantry armed only with rifles, light machine guns and hand grenades had a very difficult time in exterminating the numerically inferior enemy that was much better armed with superior weaponry.

+The loss of Nanpeng left Jinmen as the southernmost Nationalist outpost and broke the blockade on Shantou.